GreenfishK/DataCitation/README.md

 ```
 ## Cite data
 To cite your dataset and make it persistently identifiable and retrievable we first provide all necessary citation data
-optionally including a result set description and the query to cite.
+optionally including a result set description and the dataset's query.
 Then we use a simple function call to cite
+the dataset and thereby persist query and query metadata, citation metadata, result set metadata and the citation snippet
-the dataset.
+within the query store.
 ```python
 citation_metadata = citation_utils.MetaData(identifier="DOI_to_landing_page", creator="Filip Kovacevic",
                                             title="Judy Chu occurences", publisher="Filip Kovacevic",